grebdevs/spring-boot/README.md

 Exploring and learning more about Spring Boot and its surroundings.

 ## Agenda
 This repo is a collection projects based on Spring Boot, each incorporating one or more aspects of Spring and enterprise Java.
-The approach is basically _learning by doing_, merging own ideas with what is learned from docs and guides.
+The approach is basically to merge own ideas with what is learned from docs and guides.

 ## The projects
 Maven is used to build and run the projects.
 Each project has its own readme with relevant info.